Book of Mormon Storyline:

 Everyone would have also needed to walk to the battleground.
 Again, why would every family in America decide to go on such a laborious journey?
 The supposed influence which Coriantumr and Shiz had upon people seems far-fetched.
 Why would families living thousands of miles away from these two monarchs have such strong political ties with them?

 Furthermore, there’s the food and supplies people would have needed for the trip.
-Can you imagine every family in North America walking to New York, carrying with them extra clothes, cooking implements, food, and possibly weapons, for the great battle they were summoned to:
+Imagine every family in North America walking to New York, carrying with them extra clothes, cooking implements, food, and possibly weapons, for the great battle they were summoned to:

 “And it came to pass that when they were all gathered together, every one to the army which he would, with their wives and their children—both men, women and children being armed with weapons of war, having shields, and breastplates, and head-plates, and being clothed after the manner of war—they did march forth one against another to battle; and they fought all that day, and conquered not.”
 (Ether 15:15)

 Wives and children were also involved in this battle.
 This would answer why the entire Jaredite nation was destroyed.
-Yet, it doesn’t make much sense: Can you imagine children wearing body armor and being armed with weapons of war?
-Or, blind men and women involved in battle?
-And, what about people with a missing arm or leg?
+Yet, it doesn’t make much sense: Imagine children wearing body armor and being armed with weapons of war?
+And what about people with a missing arm or leg?
 Or, those who are old and frail; one might wonder if the story of Shiz and Coriantumr assembling:

 has any basis in reality?

-Another question: Where did all this body armor come from?
+Another problem: Where did all the body armor come from?

 More Problems To Consider: